 - School Parent & Family Engagement Plan a detailed plan that helps parents understand and take part in what the school is doing.

-We have copies of the Parent and Family Engagement Plans (PFEPs) in our front office, as well as translated versions.
+All Title I schools have copies of the Parent and Family Engagement Plans (PFEPs) in their front office, as well as translated versions.

 For a copy of the school PFEP or district PFEP, please email or call the school 863.499.2990 ext.412

 - School-Parent Compact A school-parent compact is a written agreement between the school and the parents of children participating in Title 1, Part A programs that identifies the activities that the parents, the entire school staff, and the students will undertake to share the responsibility for improved student academic achievement.
 This agreement is developed with input from parents, community members and school staff.